-- IUTAM may allocate a grant up to 6,000 US Dollars to each IUTAM Symposium.
-In the event that an IUTAM grant is allocated, the Treasurer of IUTAM should be advised, no later than two months before the Symposium takes place, to whom and into which bank account the IUTAM grant is to be paid.
+- IUTAM may allocate a grant up to 5,000 US Dollars to each IUTAM Symposium.
+In the event that an IUTAM grant is allocated, the Treasurer of IUTAM should be advised, two to three months before the Symposium takes place, to whom and into which bank account the IUTAM grant is to be paid.

-- Shortly after the Symposium the Chairman should send to the Secretary-General a written report with the following entries:
+- Shortly after the Symposium the Chairperson should send to the Secretary-General a written report with the following entries:

 - Scientific Committee